Unit VII. Presence

 Presence

-getting close to the answer.
-But, for a moment, let us take a jaunt
+really getting close to the answer.
+But, for a moment, let us take

-down memory lane.
-Can you remember your life before five years old?
+a jaunt down memory lane.
+Can you remember your life before five

+years old?
 Say, maybe three and a half or four?
-What was your favorite pastime?
+What was your

 It was in moments like these that you were naturally in a state of presence.

-feeling?
-What did you smell? taste? see? hear?
+What did you smell? taste? see? hear? touch?

-touch?
-If there was an emotional overtone, the memory may be especially
+If there was an emotional overtone, the memory may be especially vivid.

-vivid.
-I remember the car door opening as we went around a curve
+I remember the car door opening as we went around a curve and holding on

-and holding on to my friend who sat next to it, so she wouldn’t fall out.
+to my friend who sat next to it, so she wouldn’t fall out.
+My most

-My most favorite moments were spent in or near the creek that flowed by our
+favorite moments were spent in or near the creek that flowed by our house.

-house.
-The clay on its banks had the most delicious texture, smooth
+The clay on its banks had the most delicious texture, smooth and cool.

-and cool.
-I made dishes for my dolls with it and baked them in the
+I made dishes for my dolls with it and baked them in the sun.
+We made

-sun.
-We made dams in the creek relishing the cool water and the slippery
+dams in the creek relishing the cool water and the slippery stones along

-stones along with the water spiders that scooted away when we approached.
+with the water spiders that scooted away when we approached.
+Later

-Later on in age, I roller-skated down a steep hill and sometimes fell and
+on in age, I roller-skated down a steep hill and sometimes fell and skinned

-skinned my knees.
+my knees.
 Pain is a memory too.
-Then there was the day
+Then there was the day I nearly

-I nearly stepped on a copperhead and ran for two blocks before I stopped.
+stepped on a copperhead and ran for two blocks before I stopped.
+Another

-Another child gave me a stick of Juicy fruit gum.
-To this day, that
+child gave me a stick of Juicy fruit gum.
+To this day, that flavor

 Presence is a felt sense.
 It is that feeling back of your heart